 What I do is help you fix everything about your business BEFORE marketing.

 It’s about crafting your brand, authority, packages, pricing, and processes to set up you for the kind of business you want to have.

 It’s about building essential foundations so that you can go tell the world about what you do, and get results.
 No more shoveling time and money into a lead-weighted bag, destined for the bottom of the ocean.

 My success?
 It was 100% brand magic.

-Confession: Although I have evolved over the years, as you do, and wouldn’t consider myself a total hippie anymore (maybe to some people!), I WAS a total granola crunching hippie back then.
+Confession: Although I have evolved over the years and wouldn’t consider myself a total hippie anymore (maybe to some people!), I WAS a total granola-crunching hippie back then.
 White girl dreadlocks and everything.
 Not exactly what you would call your average business person.

 But I’ve always had this underlying dedication to being my full, authentic self – no matter what – so I went with it.
 I didn’t try to change my appearance or personality in any way.
 I had particular opinions about treating acne, and I shared them freely.
 I taught a distinct method that was different than the typical acne treatments that my customers had already tried and failed with.

 As a result, I probably turned off a lot of people who thought I was an idiot.
 Occasionally people would write me and tell me that.
 Or write rude things on my Youtube videos.
 (I’ll tell you some other time why that’s a good thing!)